Skip to content

 How much does an ER visit cost for tourists in Spain?

 EU/EEA citizens with a valid EHIC or UK citizens with GHIC pay nothing for public ER care.
-Non-EU tourists receive a bill afterwards: typically 100-300 EUR for a standard ER consultation without admission.
+Non-EU tourists receive a bill afterwards for a standard ER consultation without admission — the exact amount depends on the hospital and treatment.

 When should I definitely go to the ER instead of calling a home doctor?